Do you trust your leaders?

-Whether you’re a business owner, or an entry level employee, you need to be able to trust that the leaders of your organisation have the best interests of the brand, and of the whole team, in mind.
-These are topics which we’ve covered time and again in our articles, and which are raised regularly in our conversations with clients.
+Whether you’re a business owner or an entry level employee, you need to be able to trust that the leaders of your organisation have the best interests of that organisation, and of the whole team working within it, in mind – and the impact had on customers and clients.

-But it isn’t just about whether the team like them, or whether they bring in enough profits to satisfy the board – it’s also about offering the best to your customers, and building strong relationships and a great reputation for your organisation, which ensures the ongoing success of your brand.
+It isn’t just about whether the team like them, or whether they bring in enough profits to satisfy the board – it’s also about offering the best to your customers, and building strong relationships and a great reputation for your organisation, which ensures the ongoing success of the brand.

 If you have a leader who alienates the people you work with, and who offends long standing clients, the lasting damage that can be done to your reputation can be difficult to come back from.